-Lawns with warm season grasses that been planted in regions that experience winter frost and snow should be dethatched in the late spring or early summer when the ground has started to dry-out but still remains somewhat moist.
+Lawns with warm season grasses, that been planted in regions that experience winter frost and snow, should be dethatched in the late spring or early summer.

 In warm regions of the country, such as Southern California and the Deep South, dethatch warm season grass in early spring, but be sure to wait until grass has started growing.